-What do you see all around your room?
-Walls.
 Buildings have walls, and so do many cities.
-They built giant walls around themselves to keep out enemies.
-The longest, widest wall of all is the Great Wall of China.
-It runs halfway across the whole country, and since it’s 16 to 20 feet wide, cars and people can travel on top of it.
-So our fan Scout B. asked, how long is the Great Wall?
-It zigzags through the mountains, because it connects pieces of wall built hundreds of years apart.
-If you straightened it out, it would stretch 3,889 miles.
-When you add in the rivers and other holes, it covers 5,500 miles!
-That’s more than twice as long as the U.S. How many houses could be built from that amount of wall?
-Let’s do the math!
+The longest wall of all is the Great Wall of China.
+It runs halfway across the country, and since it’s 16 to 20 feet wide, cars and people can travel on top of it.
+It zigzags because it connects pieces of wall built hundreds of years apart.
+If you straightened it, it would stretch 3,889 miles!

 Wee ones: How many walls does your room have?
 Do any rooms in your home have more than that?